witpm/witpm.github.io/README.md

 # witpm.github.io
-Welcome to the WIT Open Source Project Management Resources Site on GitHub
+Welcome to the WIT Open Source Project Management Resources Site on GitHub WIT Project Management specializes in project managment consulting and implementation for Technology and Software Development projects.

 Project Management Methodology
 The GitHub Project Resource Repository